 Go to Settings > Scheduler to open the Scheduler page and display all jobs by default.

 The scheduler specifies when a job is sent to the assigned sensor for processing based on the job schedule.
 Preloaded log collection jobs can't be edited.
 These jobs don't have the icon associated with it, but they can be enabled () or disabled ().
 These jobs have settings that are created and managed by USM Anywhere.

 Log Collection jobs run endpoint-specific API calls against target systems.
 Some log collection jobs are sensor-type specific because they query endpoints specific to the sensor type in use.
 For example, the Scan Azure Audit Sharepoint Events job is only active for Azure Sensors.

 Many of these jobs are associated with an AlienApp selection.
 Go to Data Source > AlienApps to view the available AlienApps.
 Keep in mind that assigning multiple sensors to perform API calls to the same endpoint can cause unnecessary duplication of data and effort, therefore must be avoided.

 Note: You can enable AlienApps on the AlienApp page, but it does not automatically enable the job to run.
-See Enable Predefined Jobs for more information.
+See USM Anywhere Scheduler for more information.